theartofproduct/theartofproduct.github.io/_posts/2014-02-16-the-product-gimmick.md

 *  Instagram provides image sharing
 *  Vine provides microvlogging

-2. Ask if the feature you're providing directly adds to or complements the problem your product solves
+**2. Ask if the feature you're providing directly adds to or complements the problem your product solves**

 Instagram provides an image sharing service.
 Therefore the ability to edit your photos directly adds or complements to what the central utility of Instagram provides.